boguszjelinski/taxidispatcher/README.md

 split.py: to verify the degradation of results as a consequence of splitting a task into four smaller ones

 greedy_opt.py: mix of greedy and optimal solution in order to decrease size of model that is sent to solver.

+simulate.py: a real-life example how it all works

+gendemand.py: a generator of demand for the simulator in order to run simulations several times against the same input.